VidunderGunder/ml-ady-report/README.md

 #### Customer segments

 MLAdy aims for diversified customer base.
-As available resources currently allow for only one type of implementation, logistics in industrial production will be first.
+As available resources limits the team to one type of implementation, logistics in industrial production will be handled  first.

-A diverse approach will force development to consider a wider selection of use-cases, than a specific niche.
-A broader scope will compliment the general solution MLAdy proposes.
+A diverse approach will force development to consider a wider selection of use-cases, than limiting the solution to a specific niche.
+A broader scope is synergic with the general solution MLAdy proposes.

 #### Channels